nhsengland/virtual-wards-draft-standards/README.md

-# Virtual Wards - Care Record Summary (End of Stay) - Implementation Guidance v0.1
+#  Supplementary Remote Monitoring Data from a Virtual Ward Stay - Draft Implementation Guidance v0.1

-> *This implementation guidance is provided for information only and is intended for those engaged with NHS England on development of the Virtual Wards Care Record Summary Standard.
-The first iteration of this standard is being developed between February and March 2023.*
+> *This draft implementation guidance is provided for information only and is intended for use only by those engaged with NHS England on the Virtual Wards Interoperability Discovery.
+The first iteration of this guidance is being developed between February and March 2023.*
 >
-> *If you are not participating in the First-of-Type, it is advised not to develop against these specifications until a formal announcement has been made.
+> *If you are not participating in the First-of-Type, it is advised not to develop against this guidance until a formal announcement has been made.
 The team can be contacted by emailing england.virtualward.interoperability@nhs.net.*

 ## Contents